opencog/learn/README-Natural.md

        link-parser ./some-place
 ```

-Here's some games you can play with a clean dataset (before being
+### Unclustered Dictionaries
+It's vaguely entertaining to create a dictionary from the results of
+the spanning-graph parses, before clustering is done.
+All this needs
+is to rerun the export steps, on a copy of the dataset that has not
-altered by the clustering code):
+been altered by the clustering code.
+Some suggestions for playing
+around:
 ```
       (load-atoms-of-type 'WordNode)  ; Load words from database.
       (length (cog-get-atoms 'WordNode))  ; How many words are there?